Shraddha-Bankar/Smart_City_Pollution_Predictor/README.md

 # 📌 Smart City Pollution Predictor

 ## Author
 Shraddha Bankar

 ## Affiliation
 Computer Science Engineering (Data Science)

 ## Date
 March 2026

 ---

 ## 📖 Abstract
-Air pollution is becoming a serious problem in modern cities and it directly affects people’s health and the environment.
-This project focuses on predicting pollution levels using machine learning so that actions can be taken in advance.
+Air pollution is a major problem in cities and affects health and the environment.
+This project uses machine learning to predict pollution levels in advance.

-The system uses past data such as temperature, humidity, and pollution levels like PM2.5 and PM10.
-First, the data is cleaned and prepared, and then machine learning models like Linear Regression and Random Forest are applied.
+It uses past data like temperature, humidity, and pollutants (PM2.5, PM10).
+Models like Linear Regression and Random Forest are used, and Random Forest gives better results.

-The results show that the system can predict pollution levels with good accuracy.
-This can help smart cities plan better and take steps to control pollution before it becomes harmful.
+This system can help cities take early action to control pollution.

 ---

 ## 📘 Introduction
-In today’s cities, pollution is increasing due to traffic, industries, and population growth.
-This leads to many health problems like breathing issues and lung diseases.
+Pollution is increasing due to traffic, industries, and population.
+It causes serious health problems.

-The aim of this project is to build a system that can predict future pollution levels using past data.
-By knowing pollution levels in advance, authorities can take preventive actions.
+The goal of this project is to predict future pollution levels using past data.
+This helps in taking preventive steps and improving city life.

-This project is important because it helps in creating a cleaner and safer environment for people living in cities.

 ---

-## 📘 Literature Review
+## 📚 Literature Review
-Many researchers have worked on predicting air pollution using different methods.
-Some use simple statistical models, while others use machine learning techniques like Random Forest and Support Vector Machine.

-Some systems also use sensors to collect real-time data.
-However, many existing solutions use limited data or focus on only one type of pollutant.
+Many studies use machine learning to predict pollution.
+Common models include Linear Regression and Random Forest.

-In this project, multiple factors like temperature, humidity, and different pollutants are used together, which improves the prediction accuracy.
+Some systems use limited data, but this project combines multiple factors like weather and pollutants to improve accuracy.

 ---

 ## ⚙️ Methodology
-The system takes past pollution and weather data as input.
-First, the data is cleaned by removing missing or incorrect values.
-Then, the data is normalized so all values are in a similar range.
+- Data cleaning and normalization
+- Feature selection (temperature, humidity, pollutants)

-Important features like temperature, humidity, and pollution levels are selected.
-The data is divided into training and testing sets.
+- Split data into training and testing

-Machine learning models like Linear Regression and Random Forest are trained and tested.
-Finally, the best model is used to predict future pollution levels.
+- Train models: Linear Regression, Random Forest
+- Select best model for prediction

 ---

 ## 💻 Implementation

-**Programming Language**
-- Python
+**Language:** Python

-**Libraries Used**
+**Libraries:**
 - NumPy
 - Pandas
 - Scikit-learn
+- Matplotlib
-- Matplotlib / Seaborn
+- Seaborn

-**Tools Used**
+**Tools:**
 - Jupyter Notebook
 - Google Colab
 - VS Code